Bayesian brain mapping: a population-informed framework for personalized functional network topography and connectivity: Methods

 \subsection{Hierarchical Bayesian model}

-For a given subject and session, let ${y}_{tv}$ be the preprocessed BOLD fMRI time series at location $v$ and time point $t$.
+For a given subject, let ${y}_{tv}$ be the preprocessed BOLD fMRI time series at location $v$ and time point $t$.
 The BBM model assumes the BOLD time series can be linearly deconstructed into contributions from a set of networks.
 The model is similar to ICA and other source separation models, but without strong temporal or spatial constraints.

 At level (1) of the model, $s_{qv}$ is the spatial engagement of network $q$ at location $v$, and $a_{tq}$ is the temporal activation of network $q$ at time $t$.
 The vectors $\mathbf{a}_t$ and $\mathbf{s}_v$ combine those values across all $Q$ networks.
 The scale of the residual white noise ${e}_{tv}$ is allowed to vary spatially.
 In ICA and other blind source separation analyses of fMRI data, it is common to include additional components to capture structured noise from head motion and other sources.
-In BBM, these are not included in the model but are instead estimated and removed beforehand, as described in \cite{mejia2020template}.
-In addition, we recommend the use of decomposition-based denoising like ICA-FIX \citep{griffanti2014ica} to reduce structured noise prior to model fitting.
+In BBM, these are not included in the model but are automatically estimated and removed beforehand, as described in \cite{mejia2020template}.
+In addition, we recommend decomposition-based denoising, such as ICA-FIX \citep{griffanti2014ica} or ICA-AROMA \citep{pruim2015ica}, to reduce structured noise prior to model fitting as this has been shown to improve performance across methods \citep{harrison2020modelling}.

-Level (2) of the model incorporates the population-derived prior on the spatial topography in ${s}_{qv}$, where the population mean $s^0_{qv}$ and variance $\sigma^2_{qv}$ are considered known via the previously estimated prior, and the deviation terms $\delta_{qv}$ represent individual differences \citep{mejia2020template}.
+Level (2) of the model incorporates the population-derived prior on the spatial topography in ${s}_{qv}$, where the population mean $s^0_{qv}$ and variance $\sigma^2_{qv}$ are considered known, and the deviation terms $\delta_{qv}$ represent individual differences \citep{mejia2020template}.
 Spatial dependencies in $\delta_{qv}$ can be modeled via a multivariate spatial prior for additional accuracy and power, though at a higher computational cost \citep{mejia2023template}.